-Property and Equipment- Included in property and equipment are our ASBs and ASUs and other capital equipment that are loaned at no cost to customers who use our disposable products.
-These generators and cryo-units are depreciated over three years and such depreciation is included in cost of revenues.
-The total of such depreciation was approximately \$802,000, \$681,000, and \$777,000 in 2007, 2006, and 2005, respectively.
+Included in property and equipment are our ASBs and ASUs and other capital equipment that are loaned at no cost to customers who use our disposable products.
+This equipment is depreciated over three years and such depreciation is included in cost of revenues.
+The total of such depreciation was \$1.1 million, \$0.8 million and \$0.7 million in 2008, 2007, and 2006, respectively.

-Impairment of Long-Lived Assets (Other than Goodwill)- We review property and equipment and definite-lived intangibles for impairment using our best estimates based on reasonable and supportable assumptions and projections in accordance with Statement of Financial Accounting Standards ("SFAS") No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets."
-In 2007, we recorded a charge of approximately \$88,000 for the impairment of obsolete machinery, equipment and tooling.
-In 2005, we recorded a charge of approximately \$266,000 for the impairment of certain obsolete tooling equipment.
-We did not recognize any impairment of property and equipment in 2006.
+Impairment of Long-Lived Assets (Other than Goodwill)-We review property and equipment and definite-lived intangibles for impairment using our best estimates based on reasonable and supportable assumptions and projections in accordance with Statement of Financial Accounting Standards ("SFAS") No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets."
+We recorded a charge of \$0.2 million in 2008 for the impairment of fixed assets and machinery and equipment related to discontinued product lines.
+In 2007, we recorded a charge of \$0.1 million for the impairment of obsolete machinery and equipment and tooling.
+We did not recognize any impairment of long-lived assets in 2006.

-Goodwill and Intangible Assets- As of December 31, 2007, we had \$6.8 million in goodwill, which represents the excess of costs over the fair value of the net assets acquired in business combinations.
+Goodwill and Intangible Assets-As of December 31, 2008 we had \$6.8 million in goodwill, which represents the excess of costs over the fair value of the net assets acquired in business combinations.
 We test goodwill for impairment annually during the fourth quarter, or more often if impairment indicators are present, to determine if the fair value of the business can support the amount of goodwill.
 The goodwill tests include discounted cash flow models and a market valuation approach.
 The discounted cash flow models include assumptions about future market conditions and operating results.
-If an impairment test indicates the fair value cannot support the amount of goodwill recorded, we will be required to record a goodwill impairment charge.
+If an impairment test indicates the fair value of the Company cannot support the amount of goodwill recorded, we will be required to record a goodwill impairment charge.
 As a result, the value of the assets could be significantly reduced, which would increase operating expenses and reduce net income for the period in which the charge occurs.
-As of December 31, 2007 there was no indication that an impairment existed and we did not recognize any impairment during 2007.
+As of December 31, 2008 there was no indication that an impairment existed and we did not recognize any impairment during 2008, 2007 or 2006.
+Subsequent to December 31, 2008 our market capitalization has dropped and has been less than our recorded net book value, which could be an indicator that impairment exists.
+We anticipate testing our goodwill for impairment during the first quarter of 2009, which could result in the recording of a partial or full impairment of our goodwill.